autonomyowner/zst/QUICKSTART.md

 ## You're All Set! 🎉

-Your TRAVoices app is now configured with:
+Your ZST Marketplace is now configured with:
-- ✅ Full authentication system
+- ✅ Full authentication system with role-based access
+- ✅ B2C e-commerce with COD checkout
-- ✅ Room management
+- ✅ B2B business portal with hierarchical marketplace
-- ✅ Voice chat capabilities
+- ✅ Admin panel for platform management
-- ✅ Secure database with RLS
+- ✅ Secure database with Row Level Security (RLS)
-- ✅ Beautiful UI
+- ✅ Multi-language support (English/Arabic)

-Start creating rooms and collaborating!
+Start selling and trading!